Where senior judgement is the constraint, we add capacity. Where it isn't, we remove the wait.

 Mitochondria's products are multi-agent systems.
 They operate the way a senior sales operations team would, if it ran around the clock and held every conversation in memory.
 Seven shifts arrive on day one.

 Faster first responses.
 Faster quotes.
 Faster costing.
 Considered buyers walked through their decision and active ones booked into the calendar.
-Without losing the judgement of your senior bench.
+With humans in the loop, as needed.

 Where the work has already moved.